Early Relationships Matter

 We can support you in your role helping families from pregnancy through to children who are school aged through our referral service, training, consultation and reflective supervision.

 What training is available for me?

 Our training integrates neuroscientific research about how babies develop with attachment theory and evidence-based practice on how to support emotional and social development in the early years of life.
 For example, we can help you to better understand how babies’ brains develop and how you can promote secure attachment relationships.
-Please go to www.eventbrite.co.uk and search for Leeds Infant Mental Health Service for information about our upcoming training dates or to discuss how we can tailor our training to your requirements (email: firstname.lastname@example.org).
+Please go to www.eventbrite.co.uk and search for Leeds Infant Mental Health Service for information about our upcoming training dates.
+To discuss how we can tailor our training to your requirements, email: firstname.lastname@example.org.

 How can I get support or advice for a family I’m working with?

 If you are working with a family that is struggling with their relationship with their baby, please contact us to book a duty slot with a practitioner and we will discuss your concerns.
 There are a number of options we could offer to support your work including: reflective case discussions, professional consultation and by working directly with the family.
 Some of these options will require a referral.
-Please see our ‘Information for Referrers’ guidelines for further details or contact us for more information.
+Contact us for more information.